GoogleContainerTools/kpt-functions-catalog/functions/go/set-namespace/README.md

 ##### DefaultNamespace Mode

-The input `resourcelist.items` contains one and only one namespace object.
-The function matches the namespace `metadata.name` with all other KRM resources, and only update the namespace if it matches the namespace object.
+The input `resourcelist.items` contains one and only one `Namespace` object.
+The function matches the namespace `metadata.name` with all other KRM resources, and only update the namespace if it matches the `Namespace` object.
-If more than one namespace objects are found, raise errors;
+If more than one `Namespace` objects are found, raise errors;

 ```yaml
 kind: ResourceList